 I started at the top, and thoroughly enjoyed taking a step out onto the roof tops to see the views of Edinburgh Castle and the surrounding area.
 Each floor is packed with interactive experiences including a mirrored maze and a spinning light tunnel.
 There are 150 hands on experiences inside Camera Obscura, making it a fun attraction in Edinburgh whether you are travelling solo, as a couple or with family.

 Take a look at my YouTube video about visiting Edinburgh.
 You’ll love the mirrored maze, I’m sure!

 Heading to the Hotel

-My hotel quarters for the night were very modern and clean and it was lovely to have lots of space.
+My hotel room for the night was very modern and clean and it was lovely to have lots of space.
 It had lots of sockets and USB ports so I could charge my phone and laptop ready for the next day, and the bed was so comfy for both watching TV and sleeping.

 Day 2 Edinburgh Itinerary

 I checked out of the hotel feeling fully prepared for day 2 of my Edinburgh city break with Expedia.
-I headed towards the famous Royal Mile in search of more sight seeing and to tick more things of my Edinburgh list.
-The buildings in Edinburgh are just beautiful and I strongly suggest you give yourself plenty of time to enjoy them.
+I headed towards the famous Royal Mile in search of more sight seeing and to check out the Edinburgh guided tours.
+The buildings in Edinburgh are just beautiful and I strongly suggest you give yourself plenty of time to appreciate them.

-If you visit Edinburgh, I strongly recommend making ample time to explore the Royal Mile.
+If you visit Edinburgh, I strongly recommend making ample time to explore the Royal Mile and it’s the perfect place to find the best Edinburgh tour guides.
 It runs downhill between Edinburgh Castle and Holyrood Palace and is literally a fascinating place.
 There are lots of nooks and crannies to explore from either side, and you find yourself needing to go and take a little peek down most of them.

 St Giles Cathedral